ozantekin/Awesome-Hackathon/README.md

 - **wfuzz** - Web application fuzz testing cli tool
 - **Sudomy** - Sudomy is a subdomain enumeration tool to collect subdomains and analyzing domains performing automated reconnaissance
 - **Frida** - It's reverse engineering tool for Android and Windows applications.

-### **Hosting & Deployment**

-- **Vercel** - One-click deployment for frontend frameworks, with auto scaling and global CDN.
-- **Netlify** - Free static hosting with CI/CD, deploys apps directly from GitHub.
-- **Glitch** - In-browser IDE for deploying small Node.js apps instantly, great for demos.
-- **GitHub Pages** - Free hosting for static websites, ideal for deploying simple frontend MVPs.

-### **Serverless & Cloud Functions**

-- **AWS Lambda Free Tier** - Run code in response to events with minimal setup.
-- **Google Cloud Functions Free Tier** - Serverless functions for small, event-driven tasks.
-- **Vercel Serverless Functions** - Built-in serverless functions for API routes in frontend apps.
-- **Cloudflare Workers** - Serverless compute at the edge, with free tier for lightweight apps.

-### **Prototyping & Design**

-- **Figma** - Collaborative design tool for wireframes and prototypes, real-time collaboration.
-- **Canva** - Simple, user-friendly design tool with templates for web and mobile mockups.
-- **Whimsical** - Drag-and-drop wireframing tool, great for quick prototyping and ideation.
-- **InVision Freehand** - Digital whiteboard for brainstorming and UI mockups.
-- **Adobe XD Free** - Lightweight design tool for creating simple wireframes and prototypes.
-- **GIMP** - An open-source image editor comparable to Photoshop, used for graphic design and photo retouching.
-- **Excalidraw** - A collaborative whiteboard tool for sketch-style diagrams, ideal for brainstorming and real-time visual collaboration.
-- **LibreOffice** - A free, open-source office suite that provides word processing, spreadsheets, and presentation tools, serving as an alternative to Microsoft Office.
-- **Kdenlive** - A professional-grade, open-source video editor for multi-track video creation and editing.

-### **Real-time Communication & Collaboration**

-- **Slack** - Communication tool with channels, great for team coordination.
-- **Discord** - Voice, video, and chat communication for team discussions and quick feedback.
-- **Trello** - Kanban-style board for task tracking, easy to set up and use.
-- **Notion** - Workspace for organizing notes, ideas, and tasks in one place.
-- **Miro** - Interactive whiteboard for brainstorming, flowcharting, and visual planning.
-- **HackMD** - Real-time markdown collaboration tool for project documentation

-### **Testing & Quality Assurance**

-- **Postman** - API testing tool with intuitive interface, good for testing API endpoints.
-- **Jest** - JavaScript testing framework, easy setup with React and Node.js projects.
-- **Cypress** - JavaScript end-to-end testing framework for web applications.
-- **Selenium IDE** - Browser extension for creating simple UI tests without code.
-- **Mockoon** - Mock API server to simulate APIs for testing without a backend.

 ### **Blockchain & Web3**